manansaini/assignment/formatted.md

 In order to install this specific version "$ apt-get install postgresql-9.4" command won't work, as It won't find the specific package by using default repository.
 In order to do the work around  please follow the below steps:

-1. Create the file /etc/apt/sources.list.d/pgdg.list, and add a line for the repository
+1. Create the file /etc/apt/sources.list.d/pgdg.list, and add  the following line for the repository

           deb http://apt.postgresql.org/pub/repos/apt/ xenial-pgdg main